858 El Djezaïr

 The asteroid orbits the Sun at a distance of 2.5–3.1 AU once every 4.71 years (1,722 days).
 The bright S-type asteroid has a very high geometric albedo of 0.32.
 Its rotation period has been measured to take 22 hours and 20 minutes.
 Along with the asteroids 68 Leto and 236 Honoria, it is a member of the Leto family, a small, well-defined group of asteroids, all with a semi-major axis of close to 2.8 AU.

-El Djezaïr is the French spelling of the Arabic name for Algiers, the capital of Algeria.
-It means "the islands".
+El Djezaïr is the French spelling of the Arabic name for Algiers and Algeria (الجزائر), literally meaning 'the Islands'.
 The asteroid was the first minor planet to receive a name that consists of more than one word.
 Its designation, 1916 a, is a superseded version of the modern two-letter code system of provisional designation, implemented just a few years later in 1925.